rohitrangan/3PC/README.md

 1. At the root directory (the directory containing this README), execute the "make" command.

-2. There are two executables - server and client.
+2. There are three executables - server, server\_fail, and client.

 -------------------------------------------------------------------------------
 EXECUTING THE CODE
 -------------------------------------------------------------------------------

-1. The code requires 3 instances of the server program running in separate console instances.
+1. The code requires 3 instances of the server program running in separate console instances or 2 instances of the server program and 1 instance of the server\_fail program.
 The server program takes an integer as an argument, which represents its ID (ID's are 0, 1, 2).
+The server\_fail program takes an integer (its ID, same as the server program), an integer representing the transaction ID it should fail at, and an integer which tells us when it should fail.
+This integer is 0 if it should fail after receiving the START\_VOTE message, or 1 if it should fail after receiving the PRE\_COMMIT message.
    Open 3 separate consoles/terminals and execute the commands "./server 0", "./server 1", "./server 2" separately.
 There is no check as of now for conflicting server ID's.
 In order to shut the server, enter "Ctrl+C" in the